2012 Good Sam Roadside Assistance 500: Final lap and repercussions

 During the Green-White-Checkered attempt, Ryan Newman tried to squeeze it four-wide in between Casey Mears and Jimmie Johnson in the middle of the pack in turn 2 and was able to not cause a wreck.
 Down the backstretch, Kenseth tried to block Clint Bowyer for the lead but Kenseth touched Bowyer in the right front forcing him below the yellow line.
 Coming to the white flag, Tony Stewart claimed the lead in the trioval.
 Before the White Flag was waived, the pack behind Stewart and Kenseth had all bunched up to four-wide going four-rows back.
 Kenseth attempted to make a charge on the outside down the back straightaway.
 Entering turn three, Kenseth was leading the high lane and much of the field was bunched up behind him and Stewart.
 In turn four, Casey Mears started pushing Michael Waltrip and the pair made a move on the inside of Stewart.
 As Stewart tried to block, he was turned sideways by Waltrip's car and spun into the pack.
-Waltrip just clipped Kevin Harvick's car and then hit the outside wall, collecting 25 cars in all.
+Both Waltrip and Mears turned right to avoid Stewart, however the latter touched the former's right-rear corner and the pair smashed into the pack, with Waltrip just clipping Kevin Harvick's car and then hitting the outside wall, collecting 25 cars in all.
 Stewart's car went airborne and was upside down on top of several cars, including Kasey Kahne, Clint Bowyer, and Paul Menard.
+Overall, the wreck collected Dale Earnhardt Jr., Kevin Harvick, Denny Hamlin, Bobby Labonte, Terry Labonte, Jimmie Johnson, Kasey Kahne, Aric Almirola, Dave Blaney, Regan Smith, Michael Waltrip, Casey Mears, Brad Keselowski, Clint Bowyer, David Ragan, Paul Menard, Marcos Ambrose, Martin Truex Jr., David Gilliland, Kyle Busch, Sam Hornish Jr., Jeff Burton, Greg Biffle, Travis Kvapil, and Tony Stewart.
 Kenseth was the only one in front of the crash and he made it to the finish line to win the race followed by Jeff Gordon and Kyle Busch, who got through by going down to the apron.
 Greg Biffle and Ryan Newman, who were on the outside back of the four-wide pack before the crash, managed to avoid it by slowing down and weaving through out-of-control cars to finish in sixth and ninth place respectively.
 Only 17 of the 25 cars that were involved in the wreck were able to finish the race.